Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP24_Final_Report.tex.md

 ## Fuzzy c-Means Clustering

 The fuzzy c-means clustering (FCM), also referred to as soft k-means clustering, is a clustering algorithm that partitions the data set into c clusters while each data point may potentially belong to multiple clusters.
 Compared to the well-known k-means clustering, FCM introduces a new attribute for each data point: **membership**.
 The membership function evaluates the similarity between a data point to each cluster center, and it ranges between 0 and 1, where memberships close to zero indicates little similarity between the point and the center, while memberships close to one indicates a high degree of similarity between the sample and the cluster.
-The algorithm starts with a given initial set of *c* cluster centers:
+The algorithm starts with a given initial set of *c* cluster centers [6]:

 Step 0: Determine all parameters needed for the algorithm, and initialize $U^{(0)}$ membership matrix randomly